vivaserver/MoonLion/README.md

 ## More Credits

 * Faenza Icon Theme:
   (`elementary-elfaenza-icons` package on [elementary-update PPA][eppa] repository)
 * [OS X Mountain Lion Wallpaper][wall] mod by Dee-A

 ## Contributing

 - This is my first theme at all, so please feel free to fork and contribute fixes and improvements.
-- You can also help me keep this repository up-to-date with the kxmylo packages as they are released on deviantart.
+- You can also help me keep this repository up-to-date with the kxmylo theme packages as they are released on deviantart.
-- Or may be pack this theme into a `.deb` package for even an easier installation?
+- Or may be help me pack this theme into a `.deb` file for an easier installation?

 ## License